actions/setup-java/README.md

 ## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [MIT License](LICENSE).

 ## Contributions

 Contributions are welcome!
-See [Contributor's Guide](docs/contributors.md)
+See [Contributor's Guide](CONTRIBUTING.md)